 In the light of the evolving COVID-19 pandemic (which was not on our radars when we planned WW20 and first posted this blog) we wanted to highlight how this theme is even more imperative.
 As we all prepare for an unprecedented high demand on our health systems and innumerable unknowns in terms of time course and severity of situation, caring for ourselves and each other at work has never been more important.
 Looking after ourselves and each other will allow us to provide the consistent, high quality care our communities are going to need.
 Early evidence emerging from Italy and Singapore5 outline that addressing the physical and psychological safety of staff is of utmost importance in the approach to managing COVID-19.

 It is normal to be worried about striking the balance between caring for and protecting our families and serving our communities.
 This is why we need to ensure we address staff wellbeing at an individual, departmental and organisational level.
 There will be barriers to staff ability and willingness to work in such circumstances, and we need to identify and put into place measures to overcome these barriers6.
 The main areas that need addressing are communication, adequate resources and ensuring staff feel safe, appreciated and supported.
-Linked below are some early resources we have created, please feel free to use them.
-These are all valid at the time of posting.
-However, they will definitely change and evolve as the situation does.
-Please keep an eye out for updates.

 Our original theme coincides with the recent release of the joint statement entitled ‘The Health of Emergency Physicians and its Impact on Patient Care: A Call to Action’.
 This statement has been jointly produced by the Australasian College of Emergency Medicine (ACEM), but also by the Royal College of Emergency Medicine (RCEM), the American College of Emergency Physicians (ACEP) and the Canadian Association of Emergency Physicians (CAEP)4.